Bijesse/curriculum2016/year1/units/unit6/README.md

 #Unit 6: Cloud 9, GitHub & Multi-Page Sites

-In this unit students students will be introduced to a new IDE called Cloud 9.
+In this unit students will be introduced to a new IDE called Cloud 9.
 They will then create a project using Cloud 9 and GitHub using skills they have already gained in previous units.

 <table>
 <tr>